fictionco/fiction/@docs/essentials/install/index.md

 ### Auth

-Once you're database is setup, setting up your users, admins and auth is just a couple more steps.
+Once you're database is setup, setting up your users, admins, and auth is just a couple more steps.
 Check out the document on [users and auth](./users-and-roles).

 ### Image Storage

 You'll need somewhere store images uploaded through Factor.
-For this we recommend an external image storage service that cleanly decouples your app from your images.
+For this we recommend an external image storage service that cleanly separates your app from your images.

 > **Recommendation**
 > Amazon/AWS S3 [Integration Tutorial](./amazon-s3)